samuelgodson55/asset-mgt-render-free/README.md

 │       │                                # scan, and `infra/main.bicep`
 │       │                                # validation;
 │       │                                # reusable (workflow_call) -- also
+│       │                                # gates deploy-azure-aca.yml,
-│       │                                # gates deploy-azure-staging.yml and
+│       │                                # deploy-azure-vm.yml, and
 │       │                                # release.yml below
-│       ├── deploy-azure-staging.yml    # Push-to-deploy on `develop` --
+│       ├── build-push-images.yml       # Reusable (workflow_call) -- the ONE
-│       │                                # builds, scans, migrates, then rolls
+│       │                                  # place that builds, tags, pushes,
+│       │                                  # and Trivy-scans the backend +
+│       │                                  # frontend images. release.yml,
+│       │                                  # deploy-azure-vm.yml, and
+│       │                                  # deploy-azure-aca.yml all call this
+│       │                                  # instead of each running their own
+│       │                                  # copy-pasted `docker build` matrix
-│       │                                # out to the staging Container Apps
+│       ├── deploy-azure-aca.yml        # ONE workflow for the Container Apps
+│       │                                  # target -- pick `staging` or
+│       │                                  # `production` from the Actions tab
+│       │                                  # (workflow_dispatch; no push-to-
+│       │                                  # deploy on `develop` anymore), or
+│       │                                  # it's called by release.yml on a
+│       │                                  # `git tag v1.x.x` push (always
+│       │                                  # production).
+Builds -> migrates ->
+│       │                                  # rolls out via a blue-green canary
+│       │                                  # (see .github/scripts/aca-blue-
+│       │                                  # green.sh) with automatic rollback
+│       │                                  # on a failed smoke test.
+Replaces
+│       │                                  # what used to be two separate
+│       │                                  # copy-pasted files
+│       │                                  # (deploy-azure-staging.yml /
+│       │                                  # deploy-azure-production.yml)
 │       ├── release.yml                 # Triggered by `git tag v1.x.x` push --
 │       │                                # builds + tags both images with the
 │       │                                # VERSION (not just a SHA), updates
 │       │                                # CHANGELOG.md, cuts a GitHub Release,
-│       │                                # then calls deploy-azure-production.yml
+│       │                                # then calls deploy-azure-aca.yml
-│       ├── deploy-azure-production.yml # Reusable -- no push trigger of its
-│       │                                # own; called by release.yml (or
-│       │                                # manually via workflow_dispatch for a
-│       │                                # redeploy/rollback) with an image_tag
-│       │                                # to migrate + roll out, blocking Trivy
-│       │                                # scan already done by release.yml, and
-│       │                                # automatic rollback on a failed smoke
+│       │                                # (always production on this path)
-│       │                                # test
 │       ├── infra-deploy.yml            # One-time/occasional: provisions or
 │       │                                  # updates infra/main.bicep itself
 │       │                                  # (separate from the workflows
 │       │                                  # above, which only ship new images)
 │       ├── deploy-azure-vm.yml         # VM-path equivalent of
+│       │                                  # deploy-azure-aca.yml above -- pick
-│       │                                  # deploy-azure-staging.yml/
+│       │                                  # `vm-staging`/`prod` from the
-│       │                                  # deploy-azure-production.yml above --
+│       │                                  # Actions tab (or a `git tag`
-│       │                                  # build + push both images, blocking
+│       │                                  # release for prod) -- build + push
+│       │                                  # both images via build-push-
+│       │                                  # images.yml, blocking Trivy scan,
-│       │                                  # Trivy scan, SSH over the Cloudflare
+│       │                                  # SSH over the Cloudflare Tunnel,
-│       │                                  # Tunnel, sync docker-compose.vm.yml/
+│       │                                  # sync docker-compose.vm.yml/
+│       │                                  # Caddyfile, migrate, blue-green
+│       │                                  # rollout (scripts/blue-green-
-│       │                                  # Caddyfile, migrate, smoke test
+│       │                                  # deploy.sh), smoke test
 │       ├── infra-deploy-vm.yml         # VM-path equivalent of infra-deploy.yml --
 │       │                                  # provisions the VM itself via
 │       │                                  # infra-vm/'s Terraform
 │       ├── sync-secrets-vm.yml         # Pushes updated .env values out to an
 │       │                                  # already-running VM without a full
 │       │                                  # image redeploy
+│       ├── repair-tunnel-token-vm.yml  # Scripted recovery for a stale
+│       │                                  # CLOUDFLARE_TUNNEL_TOKEN after
+│       │                                  # Terraform recreates the tunnel --
+│       │                                  # pushes the current token to the
+│       │                                  # VM over Azure's control plane
+│       │                                  # (az vm run-command), which still
+│       │                                  # works even when SSH/cloudflared
+│       │                                  # itself is down -- see
+│       │                                  # DEPLOYMENT_VM.md's Troubleshooting
 │       └── dependabot.yml              # Weekly PR for every package manifest +
 │                                          # both Dockerfiles' base images (see │                                          # "Automated Dependency Updates" below)